 Perhaps more often than personal debt shaming, private shame over debt is a much more common occurrence.
 We know from over four decades of service to individuals and families, many of which are struggling with excessive debt, that people naturally feel great shame over their debt situation.

 We want people to know that their situation is not unusual.
-We’ve helped millions of consumers over the decades, and we know that a majority of Americans can empathize with someone facing financial difficulties, including debt problems.
+We’ve helped over 5.2 million consumers over the four decades, and we know that a majority of Americans can empathize with someone facing financial difficulties, including debt problems.

 Just talking to someone about your circumstances can help you understand how bad your situation really is, and in our experience, it’s usually not as dire as people think.
 There are always options to recover from excessive debt levels, and an experienced and compassionate financial educator and debt coach can help you find resources and develop a clear plan to address and improve your financial situation.
 Credible and reliable non-profit credit agencies have actually worked with countless people in similar situations, and can offer support and advice without criticizing and passing judgment.